ritikvr/Expenses-Record/README.md

 # Expenses-Record
-Maintain the record of all expenses
+Maintain the record of all expenses.
+This is a React based application.
+To run, download the project go to the directory in the command line and run npm init in the command line and then run npm start, the page will render on localhost:3000 automatically if not then go localhost:3000.